sigasi/sigasi_insights/manual/config.md

 -   **Preserve newlines**: this option configures the formatter to not add or remove newlines in your code
 -   **Upper case keywords**: when this option is enabled the formatter will convert all keywords to uppercase.
 When this option is **not** enabled, uppercase keywords will be converted to lowercase.
 (Without a [xl] license, keywords are not changed by the formatter).
--   **Alignment column for trailing comments**: this setting configures the column Sigasi uses to align trailing comments (default is column 40)
+-   **Alignment column for trailing comments**: this setting configures the column Sigasi Studio uses to align trailing comments (default is column 40)

 # Finding more options
 [todo]